 Stimulating to the circulation, soothing to the skin, lowering to blood pressure, an all-round super-charged herb that – poor thing! – ought really not to be called a ‘weed’, as it is such a brilliant player in the super-powered botanical team.
 It’s even said to prevent scurvy… Found in Flow.

 Just think of the uses of mint!
 Everything from toothpaste to tea, chewing gum to chocolate – and with good reason.
-It is most widely used as an anti-bacterial/viral/fungal and digestive tonic, but is also deeply calming to the body while being stimulating to the mind.
+It is most widely used as an anti-bacterial, anti-viral, anti-fungal and digestive tonic, but is also deeply calming to the body while being stimulating to the mind.
 Perfect, in fact, for Flow.

 The Greek, ‘thymon’, meaning ‘courage’ explains many of thyme’s traditional properties.
 Healing, antibiotic, anti-microbial and anti-parasitic, it was also cited as a top hang-over cure by Linnaeus, the 18th Century Swedish botanist.
 Often found in modern cough remedies, and now in Flow, it is a wonderfully clearing and strengthening herb.